 If an inspection needs to be made, or repairs are required to your home, you must let our employees, agents and contractors have access.
 We will give you reasonable notice of this.

-When a repair is requested, we will write to you, acknowledging receipt of the repair request, detailing the contractor or directly employed staff assigned to carry out the repair and informing you of the likely timescale for completing the works.
+When a repair is requested, we will contact you, acknowledging receipt of the repair request, detailing the contractor or directly employed staff assigned to carry out the repair and informing you of the likely timescale for completing the works.
 If you have any queries concerning the repair, or the work is not completed on time, please contact us.
-Please quote the repair order number shown on the letter.
-At the bottom of the letter and overleaf you will find a satisfaction questionnaire section.

 The emergency out of hours freephone number can be used outside office hours but only to report emergency repairs.
 An emergency repair is when it is so urgent that it cannot reasonably be reported on the next working day.

 - Examples of emergency repairs are: